HeinerEF/kirby-scssphp/README.md

 **`scssNestedCheck`**

     - default: `false`
     - If true, the plugin checks if partials are changed.
 If any partial is newer than the main SCSS file, the main SCSS file will be 'touched'.
 This will trigger the compiler, on this server and also an another environment when synced.
-- Look at `Setup 5.`
+    - Look at "`Setup 5.`" for details!

 **`scssDeveloperRoles`**

     - default: `['admin']`
     - Only these roles use the **NOT minified** CSS and can access the corresponding SourceMap.

 **`scssDevelopment`**

     - default: `false`
     - If true, the CSS file is build EVERY time the **SCSSPHP** plugin runs

 ## Compatibility